insin/newforms/README.rst

      // Implement custom whole-form validation by adding a clean() function to
      // the form's prototype
      , clean: function() {
+         if (this.cleanedData.subject &&
-         if (this.cleanedData.subject.indexOf('that tenner you owe me') != -1 &&
+             this.cleanedData.subject.indexOf('that tenner you owe me') != -1 &&
              PEOPLE_I_OWE_A_TENNER_TO.indexOf(this.cleanedData.sender) != 1) {
            // This error will be associated with the named field this.addError('sender', "Your email address doesn't seem to be working.")